bibstha/local-ssl-proxy/README.md

 # local-ssl-proxy
-A super simple docker and Caddy config to route local domain names to services running on host or other docker containers
+A super simple docker and Caddy config to route local domain names to services running on host or other docker containers.
+Why?

+1. You get to use https for local domains.
+2. Password managers play nicely when domains are separated vs using localhost for everything.

 ## Steps